hafez-ahmad/Covid_19_live_notification_system_for_Bangladesh/README.md

 # Covid_19_live_notification_system_for_Bangladesh

 This is notification system and will automatically notify you every 10 seconds.

-how to run it ?
+How to run it ?

-follow 3 steps
+Just follow 3 steps
-1. download python 3 and install in a proper way
+1. Download python 3 and install in a proper way

-2. install packages using pip install ...
+2. Install packages using pip install ...
    a.   bs4
    b.   plyer

- 3. then open main.py with any code editor /IDLE and run it.
+3. Then open main.py with any code editor /IDLE and run it.

  Thank you
  Hafez Ahmad